Check out our favorite backpacking gear for our base packs. See what our ultralight picks were, plus what we splurged on.

 We tried quite a few backpacks, and have settled on our favorites.

-My husband, who's six-foot-one, loves his REI Flash 65.
-It's a basic pack that fits him well, and it has held up to heavy use.
+My husband used an REI Flash pack for years.
+It's a basic pack that fit him well, and it held up to heavy use.

 If you're flying to your destination, backpacks can work as a carry-on or personal item!
 Here are more tips for how to pack for backpacking when flying.